100+ video editing terms you need to know

 Foley

-Foley is the process of creating or reproducing sounds for a video or film.
+Foley is the post-production process of creating or reproducing sound effects for a video or film to enhance their quality.

 Footage

-Footage is the term for original, unedited video files.
+Footage is the shorthand video editing term for original, unedited video files.

-Videos play back frame by frame.
-In rapid succession, these frames appear as movement.
-The number of images displayed per second is called frames per second or FPS.
+Videos play one frame at a time.
+When seen in rapid succession, these frames create the illusion of motion (hence, “motion picture”).
+The number of images displayed per second of film is called frames per second or FPS.
+The standard frame rate across movies, TV, and streaming content is 24fps.

 Frame Rate